Automating Property Index Collision Resolution

 collisionReport

-Parse the response in your orchestration layer.
-Any index where status != "ENABLED" or where backend/keyTypes diverges from your canonical definition requires immediate remediation.
+Any index where status != "ENABLED", or where backend, keyTypes, or unique diverges from your canonical definition, is a collision requiring remediation.

-The following Python orchestrator connects to the Gremlin Server, identifies conflicting indexes, disables and removes them, registers the canonical definition, and commits the transaction.
-It uses the /gremlin HTTP endpoint for reliable management API execution in CI/CD contexts.
-The script implements exponential backoff and explicit error handling for production resilience.
+The Python orchestrator connects to the Gremlin Server, identifies conflicting indexes, disables and removes each one, registers the canonical definition, and commits.
+It uses the /gremlin HTTP endpoint for reliable management-API execution in CI/CD contexts, with exponential backoff and explicit error handling.
+Note that JanusGraph requires the DISABLE_INDEX action and the subsequent removeIndex to land in two separate committed transactions — the orchestrator honours that boundary.

 import requests